 Can you put too much lime on your lawn?

-Yes—and too much lime can raise alkalinity too much, causing your grass to perform poorly or turn yellow.
+Yes—and too much lime can raise alkalinity too much, causing your grass to perform poorly or the lawn to turn yellow.
 This is why soil tests are critical to determining how much lime you need.

 How many times a year should you put lime on your lawn?